awwaiid/thelackthereof/content/Deploy First Breadth First.md

 * Not handling data scale
 * Difficult deploy
 * Difficult rollback
+* Difficult to work on (local setup)
 * Taking longer than expected to develop
 * Developing without value being delivered

-Here are too key strategies to help mitigate some of these risks!
+Here are two key strategies to help mitigate some of these risks!

-== Deploy First ==
+## Deploy First

 The first thing you should do when working on a project is deploy.
 Then you know that you can do it with the existing code.